How To Write A Movie Name In An Essay

 To further illustrate the correct usage, consider the following examples:

-• "The groundbreaking cinematography in 2001: A Space Odyssey revolutionized science fiction filmmaking."
+• "The significant cinematography in 2001: A Space Odyssey revolutionized science fiction filmmaking."

 • "Spielberg's E.T. the Extra-Terrestrial is a heartwarming tale of friendship and acceptance."